 Phase Description Landfill Siting Environmental Conditions for Waste Management Facilities The guidelines provide that the proximity of groundwater and recharge area, surface water.
 Private or public drinking, irrigation, or livestock water supply, and perennial stream must be considered in landfill siting.
 Also, the exposure of the site option to hydrometeorological and seismic hazards, must be considered in the site selection.
 (Section 1.1.1, p.10-11, 14) Community Health and Safety In the identification of landfill sites, the nearest residential developments must be over 250 meters from the site option.
 Landfill Design and Development Guidelines for the design and development of waste management include the following: Noise Management Construction of a buffer zone, Road quality maintenance Use of equipment with low-noise emission levels, Use of sound-insulating materials, acoustic screens and silencing equipment, Enclose inherently noisy equipment in a fixed structure, and Inclusion of noise considerations in the design process.
-Emission Management Inclusion of landfill gas collection system and its use if practical, Use of gas blowers, and Installation and regular sampling of boreholes Landfill Operations Labor Management Occupational Safety Occupational Safety Procedures for the landfill operation must include provisions related to: • Accidents and injuries, including those involving trucks and moving equipment, unstable disposal site surfaces, and fires and explosions, • Chemical exposure, including exposure to chemical burns, and • Exposure to pathogens and vectors that can be health hazards. allow the collection and sorting of solid waste, if possible, initiatives to help them form formal entities, such as cooperatives or micro-enterprises, can be done to formally contract them into the process of the facility.
+Emission Management Inclusion of landfill gas collection system and its use if practical, Use of gas blowers, and Installation and regular sampling of boreholes Landfill Operations Labor Management Occupational Safety Occupational Safety Procedures for the landfill operation must include provisions related to: • Accidents and injuries, including those involving trucks and moving equipment, unstable disposal site surfaces, and fires and explosions, • Chemical exposure, including exposure to chemical burns, and • Exposure to pathogens and vectors that can be health hazards.
+Facilities managing municipal solid waste must work together with government entities to allow the collection and sorting of solid waste, if possible, initiatives to help them form formal entities, such as cooperatives or micro-enterprises, can be done to formally contract them into the process of the facility.
 Once such work is formalized, the workers must be officially registered, provided with protective equipment, provided with washing and sanitation facilities, and receive regular health examinations and vaccinations under a health surveillance program.
 The design of the facility must also consider easier access of the to recyclables and reduce their contact to wastes that pose hazards. (p.
 23-26) Community Health and Safety The following impacts likely to occur during the operation phase must be looked into: Waste scavenging: should not be allowed under any circumstances in hazardous and non-hazardous industrial waste management facilities.
-Only facilities handling municipal solid waste may consider incorporating the employment of waste-pickers into the operations of the facility Physical, chemical, and biological hazards: access to facilities, especially for areas that hold toxic waste, must be restricted and implement security procedures.
-Litter: garbage outside the facility must be managed to avoid the exposure of the adjacent community to hazardous substances and potentially spread disease.
-Noise: measures to management noise should be taken to void causing nuisance to the adjacent areas., Dust and odors: Buffer areas must be included in the design, especially between processing areas and potential receptors, especially residences, hospitals and
+Only facilities handling municipal solid waste may consider incorporating the employment of waste-pickers into the operations of the facility

 Phase Description schools.
-Processing areas must be located in areas at the downwind from these areas to manage and control exposure of community to dust and odors.
-For informal living near waste management facilities, they often have poor living conditions with only minimal water and sanitary facilities.
+Processing areas must be located in areas at the downwind from these areas to manage and control exposure of community to dust and odors. • For informal living near waste management facilities, they often have poor living conditions with only minimal water and sanitary facilities.
 They are also especially at risk to exposure to hazardous and toxic waste and fumes.
-As much as possible, the economic displacement of these must be avoided, especially without provision of any alternatives.
+As much as possible, livelihood impacts of these must be avoided, especially without provision of any alternatives.
 (Section 1.1.1, p.10-11, 14; Section 1.3 p.26) Decommissioning or Closure Specific procedures on closure must emphasize preservation of long-term integrity and security of the site.
 The closure and post-closure plan must include mitigating impacts to human health and environment after the closure.
 All plans must be aligned with the defined post-closure use.